felesmanhotto/tarefa-app/README.md

-Simple tasks app made on react native
+Simple tasks app made on react native and expo.